IlyaAI/docs/docs/getting-started/quick-starts/deploy-your-first-java-web-app.md

 1. Click **Upload packages** and browse to the file you want to upload and click **Upload**.

 Octopus will give the package an ID based on the filename you uploaded.
-In our example, *octopus.0.0.1.war* the package ID is *octopus*.
+In our example, *Octopus.0.0.1.war* the package ID is *Octopus*.

 ### Define a project